Access4Learning/sif3-framework-dotnet/README.md

 - Updated the Developer's Guide from user feedback.
 - Updated the Demo Usage Guide to include instructions for implementing a Consumer.

+**Sep 01, 2014 - 0.13.2 Updated user documentation**

+- Updated the Demo Usage Guide to include instructions for running the demo over a LAN.